 What kind of temperatures should you dry it at?

 When drying out jerky, you need to be sure that the temperature is high enough to kill any form of bacteria that can develop on the meat.
 This includes all kinds of pathogens, especially e-coli and salmonella.
 As a general guide, you want to dry meat between the temperatures of 140F – 155F.
 This temperature range provides two major benefits.
 Firstly it is high enough from preventing any bacteria from forming on the meat.
 Secondly it is low enough to dehydrate the meat thoroughly, making sure that it will dry out properly not only on the exterior but also on the interior.
 If you set the temperature too high, then the meat will not dry in the middle leaving you with a uncooked product.
 Remember to look out for a quality dehydrator that will provide this temperature consistently for the best results.

 Once you have your batch of freshly dried jerky you may be wondering how best to store it.
 If you intend to eat it within a month or two, then it is quite safe to keep it at room temperature for that period of time.
 If you have a means to vacuum seal it then that will extend the life of it considerably.
 If you are looking for a means to store it for between 6 months to a year then your best bet will be to freeze it.
 This will be the best means to keep it in an edible state as long as possible.

 Hopefully this article has given you a good place to start in making the best jerky possible.
-If you haven’t yet acquired a good dehydrator for making jerky, then head over to our top reviews page to look at some of the best models currently available over here.
+If you haven’t yet acquired a good dehydrator for making jerky, then head over to our reviews section to look at some of the best models currently available.